PierfrancescoSoffritti/android-youtube-player/README.md

 All the possible parameters and values are listed [here](https://developers.google.com/youtube/player_parameters#Parameters).
 Not all of them are supported in this library because some don't make sense in this context.
 [Open an issue](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues) if you need a parameter that is not currently supported.

 ### IFramePlayerOptions
 The `IFramePlayerOptions` is an optional paramenter that can be passed to `YouTubePlayerView.initialize(YouTubePlayerInitListener, boolean, IFramePlayerOptions)`, it can be used to set some of the paramenters of the IFrame YouTubePlayer.
-All the possible parameters and values are listed [here](https://developers.google.com/youtube/player_parameters#Parameters).

 A simple example of how to use `IFramePlayerOptions` can be found in the sample app [here](./core-sample-app/src/main/java/com/pierfrancescosoffritti/aytplayersample/examples/iFramePlayerOptionsExample/IFramePlayerOptionsExampleActivity.java).